lusterofgem/JavaSnakeGame/README.md

 ## how to run

-Open "run.bat" or just type `java -jar JavaSnakeGame` in console
+Open "run.bat" or type `java -jar JavaSnakeGame` in console

 ## how to build